Override Font Rendering Behavior allows you to manually set font-display values for your font files.

 How to enable Override Font Rendering Behavior

-Go to Settings, and open the Fonts tab:
+2. Go to Cache Settings, and open the Fonts menu.

 Finally, don’t forget to clear your cache.
 Go to your dashboard and click “Purge all cache”: